-Hypoxia during utero leads to gut paralysis that relaxes the anal sphincter and meconium is passed.
-Then, the hypoxic fetus gasps with thick meconium being inhaled into the bronchial tree.
+Hypoxemia during utero leads to gut paralysis, which relaxes the anal sphincter causing meconium to pass.
+Then, when the hypoxic fetus gasps, thick meconium fluid is inhaled into the airways.

-Meconium allows the air in but inhibits the exhalation of carbon dioxide which can cause a pneumothorax.
-Meconium acts as an irritant, causing pneumonitis and infection which results in an increased body temperature.
+Meconium allows the air to enter the lungs; however, it inhibits the exhalation of carbon dioxide, which can result it a pneumothorax.
+Meconium also acts as an irritant, which can cause an infection that leads to an increased body temperature.

-Meconium also breaks down surfactant and causes impaired gas exchange where blood is shunted away from fetal circulation due to increased pulmonary resistance.
+Meconium breaks down surfactant and causes impaired gas exchange.
+This causes blood to be shunted away from fetal circulation due to increased pulmonary resistance.

 Meconium Aspiration Syndrome Practice Questions: